 Before starting, insert the key, turn the ignition switch ON, and confirm the following:

 - The transmission is in NEUTRAL (neutral indicator light ON).

 - The engine stop switch is set to RUN.

+- The low oil pressure indicator is ON.

 - The fuel valve is ON.